 New Findings on Dopamine and Addiction

 One recent study contradicts the previous medical theory on dopamine’s role in addiction.
 A 2011 study found that “in addicted subjects, drug-induced dopamine increases are blunted compared with the response to drug-conditioned cues.”
-In other words, the brains of addicts produce strong urges that are only partially fulfilled by drug use, driving addicts to use more and more in an effort to “achieve the expected reward.”
-The study also found fewer dopamine receptors in the brains of addicts, which could explain low emotional control and decision making and “contribute to the compulsive drug use and loss of control in addiction.”
+In other words, the brains of addicts produce strong urges that are only partially fulfilled by drug use.
+Thus, addicts are to use more and more in an effort to “achieve the expected reward.”
+The study also found fewer dopamine receptors in the brains of addicts, which could explain low emotional control and “contribute to the compulsive drug use and loss of control in addiction.”

 Getting Treatment for Your Drug Addiction

 Addiction’s effects on the brain often make professional help crucial for a person to achieve lasting recovery.
-New strategies must be learned to cope with cravings, develop impulse control, and create healthier responses to stress that address a given problem rather than avoid it with substance abuse.
+New strategies must be learned to cope with cravings, develop impulse control, and create healthier responses to stress.
+After treatment, patients will be able to address a given problem rather than avoid it with substance abuse.

 Granite Recovery Centers has multiple NH drug rehab centers offering substance abuse recovery programs that uniquely combine the structure and methods of 12-step work with proven clinical treatments from caring, professional staff.
 With therapy, step work, relapse prevention planning, life skills development, and other forms of recovery work, Granite Recovery Centers will help you or your loved one beat addiction and achieve a healthier, happier life.